It’s time to fully embrace telehealth—for the COVID-19 crisis and beyond

 In April 2020, the city of Boston, the state of Massachusetts, and Boston-based nonprofit Partners HealthCare jointly constructed Boston Hope, a fully working 1000-bed facility in just seven days at the Boston Convention and Exhibition Center.
 They evoked the full definition of telehealth to treat patients well enough to leave a hospital, but not well enough to go home.

 Boston dodged a bullet that many other localities now face with overcrowding.
 “We had the bed, doctors, nurses, labs, a pharmacy, and even a gym for patients’ therapy to rebuild and regain their strength,” says John Campbell, a CIO at Partners HealthCare.
-They extended {artners’ intranet and data centers to drive the medical IT systems, electronic records management (ERM) and security system.
+They extended partners’ intranet and data centers to drive the medical IT systems, electronic records management (ERM) and security system.
 Additionally, Partners trained and equipped 10,000 doctors for telehealth right before Boston Hope opened.

 “How do you create new hospital beds?” asked New York Governor Andrew Cuomo last March, as the enormity of the COVID-19 challenge became apparent.
-“That’s probably the greatest challenge, Take people who are in current hospital beds and move them into converted facilities—people who need a lower level of care.”
+“That’s probably the greatest challenge.
+Take people who are in current hospital beds and move them into converted facilities—people who need a lower level of care.”
 He directed the National Guard, union builders and private developers to retrofit dorms to prep them for patient care.

 “Converting dormitories … to handle remote monitoring of patients recovering from surgical procedures is one of the easiest to set up and has the least amount of costs,” says Peter Caplan, managing consultant for New York-based eHealth Systems & Solutions.
 “You need several medical technicians to watch video monitors and data from sensors, and a doctor or nurse to remotely oversee.
 Techs can escalate patients’ situation to the nurses if needed.”